Swiftly12/risk-reminder-remover/README.md

 # Info
-This Chrome extension removes all risk reminder popups on Hoobuy and Cnfans, allowing you to view every product, including those marked as risky or banned, without interruptions.
+This Chrome extension bypass all warning reminder popups on Hoobuy and Cnfans, allowing you to view every product, including those marked as risky or banned, without interruptions.

 # Create a account